 Responses to information-seeking questions were given a code of 1 for any response, verbal or nonverbal (e.g., nodding head), while a lack of response was coded as a 0.
-Analyses first assessed both verbal and nonverbal responses combined and then were repeated with verbalonly responses.
-For caregivers and children, analyses considered the proportion of informationseeking questions which received a response.
+Analyses first assessed both verbal and nonverbal responses combined and were then repeated with verbal-only responses.
+For caregivers and children, analyses considered the proportion of information-seeking questions that received a response.